 Large parts of the US are hit by hot weather throughout the summer months.
 But in many states having an air-con unit isn’t legally required.
 So, it would make sense that when looking at a property many renters actively are on the lookout for aircon.
 No one wants to be sweltering half the year!

 So this one may be something you can do little about.
 But it may be that your outdoor space could be a huge draw for prospective tenants.
-When it comes to having an outdoor space tenants love to have somewhere where they can go sit when it’s sunny out, enjoy a beer, relax with friends or just with a book.
+When it comes to having an outdoor space tenants love to have somewhere where they can go sit when it’s sunny out, enjoy a beer, relax with friends, or just with a book.
 This could mean a patio, roof-garden, decking, yard, or even just a small balcony.

-It is well worth putting a little bit of effort in to making this space nice – and importantly make it low maintenance.
+It is well worth putting a little bit of effort into making this space nice – and importantly make it low maintenance.

 No one wants to have to traipse around the corner, or jump in the car and drive to a laundromat once a week to go get their laundry done.
-No no no. Having an in-unit washer/dryer is a major plus for renters.
+Having an in-unit washer/dryer is a major plus for renters.
 Failing that just one or two in the building – you could even make them paid.
 Whilst not as convenient as an in-unit one it’s still a highly desirable amenity.
 I’ve known people that would never even consider renting a place without access to a washer.

 Having an assigned space, whether it’s a garage or just easily available parking on-street is an amenity that can help people avoid ever going through this again – it’s not surprising then that it’s a very popular amenity.